ishamieSD/memo_rep/README.md

 - data\_raw: /space/mdeh4/1/halgdev/projects/xjiang/data\_rep/NY\_EEG/NY394/NY394\_D4\_morn\_clin1\_raw\_matrix.mat

 ### outlier\_unifier:
 Similar to the function above, two of the inputs needed can be found in the above paths. "unifier" also outputs a 61x1 cell containing HGP peak outlier indices for peaks that occur within clean time bins.
+Example (partial) output can be found at the following path, with variable "good\_peaks" representing the HGP peak outlier indices:
+- /space/mdeh4/1/halgdev/projects/xjiang/data\_rep/NY\_EEG/NY394/NY394\_D4\_morn\_clin1\_cleaned\_bins.mat

 NY394 good channel labels are also in the above folder.